antiliadao/paper/docs/epilogue.md

 When the system faces insurmountable difficulties, it will not collapse to zero like other projects, leaving participants with total losses.
 Instead, it will activate the migration mechanism, ensuring:

-- The last persisting warriors receive pioneer rewards
+- The last persisting warriors receive pioneer rewards (10%)
-- 90% of funds are used for new cycle development
+- Users with losses receive loss compensation (70%)
+- 36 legion members in new cycle receive construction fund (20%)
 - All relationship networks are completely preserved
 - Everyone's efforts have value inheritance